Miguel Ángel Yunes Linares: Success in 2016

 On June 4, 2019, former governor Yunes Linares was accused of embezzling MXN$36 billion (US$1.8 billion), which he claimed was "petty cash".

+Senate

+On 10 September 2024, during the debate on the controversial 2024 judicial reform bill, Yunes Linares was sworn in as an alternate senator for Veracruz after his son, Miguel Ángel Yunes Márquez, was granted a temporary leave of absence from his seat on health grounds.
+Later the same day, however, Yunes Márquez returned to his seat and broke the party whip by voting for the reform package.
+The following day, the PAN expelled both father and son from the party "for betraying the country with their vote".

 Personal life

-Yunes Linares's family includes other noteworthy politicians, including Yunes Landa, as well as his sons: Fernando Yunes Márquez, mayor of Veracruz and Miguel Ángel Yunes Márquez, former mayor of Boca del Río and 2018 candidate for Governor of Veracruz.
+Yunes Linares's family includes other noteworthy politicians in addition to Yunes Landa.
+He has two sons who have been elected to the Senate: Fernando Yunes Márquez, who also served as mayor of Veracruz, and Miguel Ángel Yunes Márquez, two-time mayor of Boca del Río, Veracruz, and 2018 candidate for the governorship.